How to treat coupons, gift certificates and manufacturers' rebates

 Reimbursable coupons are usually called manufacturers coupons.
 They entitle the customer to a reduction of a fixed dollar amount on the purchase price.
 Vendors can expect to be reimbursed by the manufacturer or another third party for accepting these coupons from customers.
 Their value includes the GST/HST, when used to purchase taxable supplies.

 When you, as a vendor, accept a reimbursable coupon from a customer, you treat the coupon the same as cash.
 If the purchase is subject to tax, you charge the GST/HST on the full price of the item and then deduct the value of the coupon.
 We consider you to have collected a portion of the GST/HST equal to the tax fraction of the value of the coupon.
-The tax fraction for the GST is 5/105, and for the HST is 13/113 in Ontario, 14/114 for Prince Edward Island, or 15/115 for New Brunswick, Newfoundland and Labrador, and Nova Scotia.
+The tax fraction for the GST is 5/105, and for the HST is 13/113 in Ontario, or 15/115 for New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
 For example, a coupon for $1.00 off the selling price includes:

 - 5¢ for the GST ($1.00 x 5/105);